Tsawwassen/hme/README.md

 - DONE - Labels CAN be printed with picture
 - - Keeping the layout of current label as is.
 - - Going to get a final decision with other stake holders at a future date.
-- Shelf picutre layout needs to have a button hidden
+- DONE - Shelf picutre layout needs to have a button hidden
-- - Also check if forcing the layout to be landscare and margins can be set in CSS code
+- - Also check if forcing the layout to be landscape and margins can be set in CSS code
+- - - Adding the 'size: landscape;' tag does force the page to be landscape, but the content of the page get centered and do not fill the page.
+Not sure why, need to look into it more
-- Update NPM to stop the azure errors?
+- DONE - Update NPM to stop the azure errors?
 - - Updated NPM (10.4 to 10.5)
 - - If I want to upgrade node, it seems like i need to uninstall the old version, then install a 3rd party (trusted) app to upgrade it.
 - Learn about test scripts?